Xykachu/spotless/README.md

 ## Technology

 * **Frontend:** modern React application, developed as a PWA in a way that allows it to be used as the basis of the mobile app as well
-* **Backend:** Serverless, running in the cloud as a set of Lambdas and an API gateway, using cloud-based authentication, as well as websockets and live databases to ensure instant delivery of messages
+* **Backend:** Serverless, running in the cloud as a set of GCP functions, using cloud-based authentication, as well as websockets and Firestore to ensure instant delivery of messages

 ## Local Development